Mi'kmaq: Mi'kmaq of Newfoundland

 In 2011, the Government of Canada announced recognition by an order-in-council to a group in Newfoundland and Labrador called the Qalipu First Nation.
 The new band, which is landless, had accepted 25,000 applications to become part of the band by October 2012.
 In total over 100,000 applications were sent in to join the Qalipu, equivalent of one-fifth of the province's population.
 In response, parliament passed Bill C-25, authorizing it to review all applications and retroactively reject some, based on criteria similar to those used in the R v Powley case that defined rights for the Métis people.
-Several Miꞌkmaw institutions, including the Grand Council, had argued that the Qalipu Miꞌkmaq Band did not have legitimate aboriginal heritage and was accepting too many members.
+Several Mi'kmaq institutions, including the Grand Council, had argued that the Qalipu Miꞌkmaq Band did not have legitimate aboriginal heritage and was accepting too many members.

 In 2017, only 18,044 people were eligible for Band membership.
 In 2018, the Qalipu First Nation announced that the updated Founding Members List for the Band had been adopted by way of an Order in Council which came into effect on June 25, 2018.
 The 2018 Band list included 18,575 members.
-In November 2019, after concerns about legitimacy had been addressed, the Qalipu First Nation was accepted by the Miꞌkmaq Grand Council as being part of the Miꞌkmaq Nation.
-Qalipu Chief Mitchell stated, "Our inclusion into the AFN, APC and acknowledgement by the Miꞌkmaq Grand Council are important to us; it is part of our reconciliation as Miꞌkmaq people.
+In November 2019, after concerns about legitimacy had been addressed, the Qalipu First Nation was accepted by the Mi'kmaq Grand Council as being part of the Mi'kmaq Nation.
+Qalipu Chief Mitchell stated, "Our inclusion into the AFN, APC and acknowledgement by the Mi'kmaq Grand Council are important to us; it is part of our reconciliation as Mi'kmaq people.
 Friendships are being formed, and relationships are being established.
 It is a good time for the Qalipu First Nation."
 By 2021, nearly 24,000 people were recognized as founding members, in 67 Newfoundland communities and abroad.